Individualized Hear-through For Acoustic Transparency Using PCA-Based Sound Pressure Estimation At The Eardrum: Introduction section

-Alternatively, the sound pressure at the eardrum can be estimated by using a microphone at the inner face of the hearing device.
-However, it is well known that the pressure at different locations inside the ear canal can vary substantially \cite{Stinson1985}.
-Hence, more recently, models that utilize electro-acoustic analogies to predict the pressure at the eardrum from a microphone at the inner face of the hearing device have received increased attention \cite{Hudde1999,SankowskyRothe2011,SankowskyRothe2015,Vogl2019}.
-While systems based on electro-acoustic analogies show a great potential to predict the sound pressure accurately up to 6--8 kHz \cite{SankowskyRothe2015,Vogl2019}, they are specific to each hearing aid design (e.g., depending on venting and acoustic transducer characteristics), and rely on delicate and time-consuming calibration routines \cite{Blau2010}.
-In this paper we present a novel approach to estimate the sound pressure at the eardrum that requires a microphone at the inner face of the hearing aid mold but does not rely on knowledge of the specific hearing aid design.
+More recently, the use of microphones at the inner face of the hearing aid ear mold to estimate the sound pressure at the eardrum has received increased attention \cite{Stinson,Hudde,Sankowksy-Rothe2011,Sankowsky-Rothe2015,Vogl2019}.
+Many of these approaches model the hearing aid as well as the ear using electro-acoustic analogies \cite{Sankowksy-Rothe2011,Sankowsky-Rothe2015,Vogl2019}.
+While models based on electro-acoustic analogies show a large potential to predict the sound pressure accurately up to 6--8kHz\cite{Sankowsky-Rothe2015,Vogl2019}, they are specific to each hearing aid design, e.g., ventings as well as receiver and microphone characteristics, and rely on delicate and time-consuming calibration routines \cite{Blau2010}.
+In contrast, in this paper we present an approach to estimate the sound pressure at the eardrum that does not rely on knowledge of the specific hearing aid design.

-The proposed individualized hear-through filter design uses measurements of the so-called secondary path, i.e., the acoustic impulse response between the hearing aid receiver and an inward-facing microphone at the in-ear earpiece, to predict the sound pressure at the eardrum.
-Specifically, the secondary path measurement is projected onto a lower dimensional space using principal component analysis (PCA) and transformed to obtain an estimate of the sound pressure at an individual's eardrum, similar to the method proposed in \cite{Fabry2020icassp} to estimate the primary path for feedforward active noise control.
-Results demonstrate that when this estimate is incorporated into the design of an individualized hear-through equalization filters for acoustic transparency, the proposed approach achieves good sound quality compared to the open-ear and has better performance than individualization based on using the secondary path itself.
+The proposed approach uses measurements of the so-called secondary path, i.e., the acoustic impulse response between the hearing aid receiver and a microphone at the inner face of the hearing aid, to predict the sound pressure at the eardrum.
+Specifically, the secondary path measurement is projected into a lower dimensional space using the principal component analysis (PCA) and transformed to obtain the individual pressure at the eardrum.
+Results demonstrate that an improved estimation accuracy with $\pm 5$\,dB for frequencies <7kHz can be obtained by combining the PCA-based approach with a least-squares-based approach as evaluated on a publicly available database \cite{Denk2020}.